aditya2kahol/Neural-Network-Basics/README.md

 # Neural-Network-Basics
-From Perceptron model to Deep Neural Network from scratch in Python.
+Aim of this Repository: From Perceptron model to Deep Neural Network (from scratch) in Python.

 ** Currently working on a basic Neural network model.